mcpaulafi/Todotoday/README.md

 ## Implementation Plan / development log
 - This project is made on "TKT20019 Tietokannat ja web-ohjelmointi" course in the University of Helsinki
 - 6th Sep 2023 First draft of the plan
-- Keeping it simple so editing is mostly create/delete
+- Keeping it simple so editing will be mostly create/delete

 ### Future development / if there is time
 - Add multiple users on a project